Front Door Installation Guide

 For example, if your new door is a different size to the original, or if a postbox or front door handles have to be installed as well.
 Sometimes, a door installation can take an entire day, although this is not a typical occurrence.

-Building Regulations or Planning Permission Approval for Front Door Installation
+Building Regulations & Planning Permission for Front Door Installation

 As we are sure you already know, when it comes to home improvements, conforming with building regulations or obtaining planning permission can sometimes throw a cog in the works.

-Regarding building regulations, the new front door you have installed must comply with various standards, including glazing and ventilation, in order to reduce energy loss.
-More details can be found here, along with information on forms and charges.
+Regarding building regulations, the new front door you have installed must comply with various standards, including safety glazing and thermal performance, in order to reduce energy loss.
+More details can be found here.

 FAQs